Epideixx/Fingerprints_Twins/README.md

 ## Introduction

-Brain-fingerprint is a novel technique used to explore the inter-individual differrences in the brain.
-We are capable of accurately differentiating individuals in a cohort based only on the resting-stage spectral brain activy using magnetoencephalography (MEG).
-However, the influence of genes on those differences remain unknown.
+Brain-fingerprint is a novel technique used to explore the inter-individual differrences in the brain activity.
+Previous research demonstrates that we are capable of accurately differentiating individuals in a cohort based solely on the resting-stage spectral brain activy using magnetoencephalography (MEG).
+However, the influence of genes on those differences remain unexplored.
 We thus explored how heritable were the fingerprints, and what genes relate to it.

 ## Description of the project